|Nutrition Facts (per serving)|

-The reason frozen bananas can be transformed into ice cream in this way is because of the high pectin content and small amount of fat found in the fruit.
+The reason frozen bananas can be transformed into ice cream in this way is because of the high pectin content and a small amount of fat found in the fruit.
 This allows for a frozen banana to create a rich, creamy ice cream texture rather than becoming flaky or icy like other frozen fruit.

 The result is a treat that's vegan, gluten free, non-dairy, and with no-added-sugar.
 Plus, there is no special equipment needed.
 You sure can't beat that!

 Gather the ingredients.
 (In this case, just one ingredient!)

 Peel and slice the bananas and place them in an airtight freezer-safe container.
 Freeze until solid, at least overnight.

 Place the frozen bananas in the base of a food processor fitted with the S-shaped blade.